Uncertainty quantification of synchrosqueezing transform under complicated nonstationary noise: More Numerical Results

-Figures \ref{Figure:STFT BS real} and \ref{Figure:SST BS real} present QQ plots comparing the distributions of the STFT and SST coefficients under the true noise model and those obtained via bootstrapping, evaluated at various time-frequency pairs.
-In these plots, columns correspond to time points and rows to frequency levels.
+The true distributions of STFT and SST are collected by realizing $x_i$ for $M=1000$ times, and the bootstrapped distributions are generated from realizing $1000$ bootstraps of one realization of $x_i$.
+Figures \ref{FigureS2:STFT BS real} and \ref{FigureS3:SST BS real} present QQ plots comparing the distributions of the STFT and SST coefficients under the true noise model and those obtained via bootstrapping, evaluated at various time-frequency pairs.
+The In these plots, columns correspond to time points and rows to frequency levels.
 We only show the real part and the imaginary part is similar.
 The results demonstrate that the bootstrap-based distributions closely approximate those from the true noise model, validating the effectiveness of the bootstrapping approach.

-Under the non-null case, the QQ plots of the STFT and SST coefficient distributions comparing the true signal-plus-noise model with those obtained via bootstrapping are shown in Figures \ref{Figure:STFT BS real nonnull} and \ref{Figure:SST BS real nonnull}, respectively.
-Only the real parts are shown, as the imaginary parts exhibit similar behavior.
-The results demonstrate that, thanks to the robustness of the SST-based reconstruction algorithm, the bootstrap-based distributions closely approximate those from the true model.
-This supports the validity of combining SST-based reconstruction with the bootstrap approach.
+Under the non-null setting, let $\tilde{f}(i/\sqrt{n})$, denote the reconstructed signal obtained via the SST-based reconstruction formula, and let the reconstructed noise be defined as $\tilde{\epsilon}_i:=X_i-\tilde{f}(i/\sqrt{n})$.
+The QQ plots comparing the STFT and SST coefficients of the bootstrapped noises, denoted by $\epsilon^{(*m)}_{i}$ for $m=1,\ldots,1000$, with those of the noises generated from the underlying model are shown in Figures~\ref{FigureS4:STFT BS real nonnull} and \ref{FigureS5:SST BS real nonnull}, respectively.
+Similarly, Figures~\ref{FigureS6:STFT BS+signal real nonnull} and \ref{FigureS7:SST BS+signal real nonnull} display the QQ plots of the STFT and SST coefficients of the bootstrapped signals, defined as ${x}^{(*m)}_i:=\tilde{f}(i/\sqrt{n})+{\epsilon}^{(*m)}_{i}$, for $m=1,\ldots,1000$, together with those of the noisy signals from the underlying model.
+Only the real parts are shown; the imaginary parts exhibit similar patterns.
+These results demonstrate that, owing to the robustness of the SST-based reconstruction algorithm and the well approximation of the noise structure, the bootstrap-based distributions closely approximate those derived from the true model.
+This provides strong evidence supporting the validity of combining SST-based reconstruction with the bootstrap framework for uncertainty quantification.